DoableDanny/HarperDB-Testing-Tutorial/README.md

+# Testing HarperDB with Node Tap Tutorial

+Here is the tutorial that I wrote for this project: https://dev.to/doabledanny/how-to-test-harperdb-custom-functions-with-node-tap-53hl

+HarperDB custom functions info below...

 # HarperDB Custom Functions Template

 This repo comprises a set of Fastify routes and helpers to be loaded by HarperDB's Custom Functions Fastify Server.